The NFL's top training camp position battles: 32 to watch

 Center

 The Cardinals drafted their center of the future in the third round in Mason Cole, but he won't have the job handed to him.
 Not if A.Q.
 Shipley has any say in it.
-The scrappy veteran is headed into the second year of a two-deal -- the first multiyear deal of his career -- and is the incumbent starter.
+The scrappy veteran is headed into the second year of a two-year deal -- the first multiyear contract of his career -- and is the incumbent starter.
 The starting job is Shipley's to lose, but he'll have Cole on his heels all camp. -- Josh Weinfuss

 Los Angeles Rams